Hypomyces: Hosts

 Each species of fungus in the genus Hypomyces has a general preference for the type of host it prefers.

-In addition to terrestrial mushrooms of the genera Amanita, Russula, Lactifluus, Suillus, Xerocomus, and Boletus, other species that form hard, cork-like fruiting bodies on trees, such as Trametes and Stereum, can also serve as hosts.
+In addition to afflicting terrestrial mushrooms of the genera Amanita, Russula, Lactarius, Lactifluus, Suillus, Xerocomus, and Boletus, other fungi that form hard, cork-like fruiting bodies on trees, such as Trametes and Stereum, can also serve as hosts.

-Auricularia auricula-judae that produce colloidal fruiting bodies, and Pezizaceae belonging to the ascomycote fungi (e.g., Helvella, Humaria, and Leotia lubrica) are also known to serve as hosts.
+Auricularia auricula-judae that produce colloidal fruiting bodies, and Pezizaceae belonging to the ascomycote fungi (e.g., Helvella, Humaria, and Leotia) are also known to serve as hosts.

-When infested by fungi of Hypomyces, many of the mushrooms of the genus Amanita do not develop a cap(Pileus), but rather form a deformity with a morphology reminiscent of male genitalia.
-In those of the genus Russula, the gaps between the folds of the host's lamella are filled with mycelium of hypomyces, showing ridged marks.
-In the genera Xerocomus, and Boletus, the development of the mushroom cap is often suppressed and the tubular pores formed on the underside of the host's lamellae are also filled with mycelium of hypomyces.
-In any case, the host mushroom's own spore formation and dispersal are hindered.
+When infected by Hypomyces, the cap, or pileus of Amanita mushrooms do not develop properly, instead becoming deformed and stunted, often resembling human male genitalia.
+In those of the genus Russula, the gaps between the folds of the host's lamella are filled with mycelium of Hypomyces, showing ridged marks.
+In the genera Xerocomus, and Boletus, the development of the mushroom cap is often suppressed and the tubular pores formed on the underside of the host's lamellae are also filled with mycelium of Hypomyces.
+In any case, the host mushroom's own spore formation and dispersal are hindered, or entirely prevented from occurring.